bluepeach1121/miniCLIP/readme.md

 - **More Data**: Incorporate larger or more diverse image-text sets.
 - **Alternative Efficient Transformers**: Try Performer, Reformer, or Big Bird in place of Linformer.
 - **Deployment**: Provide a small inference script to embed images/text and do retrieval.

-### Final Notes
-This mini-version is a stepping stone for researchers or hobbyists who want to experiment with CLIP’s ideas on smaller hardware and data.
-We carefully designed each module with relevant design choices—modern MLP blocks, dynamic temperature, SAM, and mixed precision—to provide a robust, practical demonstration of multi-modal contrastive learning.